woodworking is a journey

 The recess grove woodshop is designed around your journey as a woodworker — from absolute beginners to experienced craftspeople, this is a supportive space for learning, practicing, and building

-We offer a mix of classes and an open studio to make it accessible to everyone
+We offer a mix of classes, clinics, and an open woodshop to make it accessible to everyone

 about our woodshop